 For me though it’s actually the other way around, which is definitely rare and kinda strange.
 It’s probably because pull ups were the only vertical pulling exercise I did during my first few years of training.
 For most people though, chin ups will be your stronger exercise.

 Again, both exercises will primarily train your back/lats and biceps no matter what.
-However, there are some slight differences in the degree in which those muscles get trained.
+However, there are some slight differences in the degree in which those muscles get worked.

 Since chin ups put your biceps in a stronger line of pull, they’ll typically hit your biceps a bit harder than pull ups will.